 Brass v.
 Berkley and Berkley Estate, 2020 ONSC 722 (CanLII) – appointment of Estate Trustee During Litigation stemming from non-compliance of Respondent.

 Ontario College of Teachers v Ritchie, 2013 ONOCT 78 (CanLII) – resolution of Disciplinary matter by way of Memorandum of Understanding

 Ontario College of Teachers v Racines, 2014 ONOCT 85 (CanLII) – resolution of Disciplinary matter by way of Memorandum of Understanding

 Ontario College of Teachers v Innes, 2013 ONOCT 51 (CanLII) – resolution of Disciplinary matter by way of Memorandum of Understanding

 Ontario College of Teachers v Mukts, 2013 ONOCT 72 (CanLII) – resolution of Disciplinary matter by way of Memorandum of Understanding

 Pereira v.
 Contardo, 2014 ONSC 6894 (CanLII) – – personal injury – appeal of limitation periods decision, specifically as they apply to threshold injuries

 Mann v Canadian Tire Corporation Limited, 2016 ONSC 4926 (CanLII) – trial regarding wrongful imprisonment and shopkeeper’s privilege

 Z Legal Litigation Lawyers is designed to take care of our customers on an individual basis.
 To us you’re never just a number.
 Ask about our flat-rate billing and contingency fee options.

-We speak English, French, Ukrainian, Czech, Portuguese and Tagalog to better assist you.
+We speak English, French, Ukrainian, Czech and Tagalog to better assist you.